sideris/ribbit/README.md

 ## Known Issues

-Rivet uses the `window.ethereum` interface, which means it has some known conflicts with other wallets which also rely on `window.ethereum`.
+Ribbit uses the `window.ethereum` interface, which means it has some known conflicts with other wallets which also rely on `window.ethereum`.
 Once Dapps start to integrate [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) to handle multiple injected wallets, this should not be a problem anymore.

-For best results it is recommended to run Rivet in it's own Chrome profile, without any other conflicting browser wallets installed.
+For best results it is recommended to run Ribbit in its own Chrome profile, without any other conflicting browser wallets installed.

 Helpful note: A fresh Chrome profile gets instantiated when running the dev script: `bun run dev`.